Background pattern

 3.4 What to do if…

-Your ring is expelled accidentally from the vagina
+Your ring is accidentally expelled from the vagina

-The ring is open
+The ring opens

-More than one ring has been put on
+More than one ring has been inserted

 If you forget to put on a new ring after the ring-free interval